tux-tn/grandi/README.md

 yarn add grandi
 ```

-On Windows, you only need the Visual Studio 2013 C run-times when building from source (e.g., running `npm install` without matching prebuilds).
-You can grab them from <https://www.microsoft.com/en-us/download/details.aspx?id=40784>, but end users consuming the published prebuilt binaries do **not** need to install them.
+On Windows, you only need the Visual Studio 2013 C run-times when building from source (e.g., running `npm install` on an unsupported platform).
+You can grab them from <https://www.microsoft.com/en-us/download/details.aspx?id=40784>; consumers using the published `@grandi/win32-*` packages do **not** need to install them manually.

 Grandi is designed to be `require`d or `import`ed from your own applications: